Drylands: Manifestations of climate change in semi-arid lands

+Adaptation and resilience

-In semi-arid lands where pastoralism is the principal activity, the main adaptation measures are an early departure to transhumance, the reduction of the size of the herd, a change in the management of water, and diversification of paths of transhumance.
+In semi-arid lands where pastoralism is the principal activity, the main adaptation measures are an earlier movement of herds, the reduction of the size of the herd, a change in the management of water, and diversification of paths of transhumance.
 This allows breeders to safeguard their livestock and prevent huge losses as was the case in the drought of the seventies.
-Breeders purchase stock for the livestock or simply stock it.
-They become proactive (engage in trade, real estate, guarding, transport) in certain countries like Burkina Faso, Senegal, Mali, and Kenya.
-These adaptation strategies allow them to be more resilient to the socio-economic consequences of climate change.
+Other adaptations include becoming proactive (engage in trade, real estate, guarding, transport) this is taking place in certain countries like Burkina Faso, Senegal, Mali, and Kenya.
+These adaptation strategies allow them to be more resilient to climate change.